Bryant-Orme/Bryant-Orme/README.md

 ## Hi, I'm Bryant

 Welcome to my GitHub!
-I'm a Computer Science graduate with a focus on Cyber Security, passionate about securing systems, automating processes, and analyzing threats.
-My projects include Active Directory automation, SOC log analysis, vulnerability exploitation in lab environments, and Linux security challenges.
+I'm a Computer Science graduate with a focus on Cyber Security, passionate about securing systems, automating boring tasks, and making things others and I actually use.

 <h2>IT & Security Projects:</h2>